Kentik for Azure

 Generate PowerShell Script

-- Check that the values for resource group, location, and storage account that are listed near the top of the dialog are correct.
-If not, close the dialog and correct the information that you entered in the Azure Provider Settings tile.
+- Check that the values for subscription ID, resource group, storage account, and location that are listed near the top of the dialog are correct.
+If not, click the Back button at the bottom of the page and correct the information that you entered in the Specify Azure Resources step.

-- Click the Copy to Clipboard button, then close the dialog.
+- Click the Copy to Clipboard button at the top right of the textbox.